8 Hardest Languages to Learn in the World

 Another factor that plays a major role in measuring how difficult one language is compared to another is the kind of grammatical structures that the language uses.

-Languages that include Arabic and other Semitic languages have many different types of sentence structures used to define various situations make the languages a difficult one to learn.
+Languages that include Arabic and other Semitic languages have many different types of sentence structures used to define various situations making the languages difficult to learn.

-This makes English one of the comparatively easier languages to speak among the vast number of other different languages that are spoken around the world.
+This makes English one of the comparatively easier languages spoken among the vast number of other different languages that are spoken around the world.

 Other factors that play a role in determining the difficulty of a language to learn include: